i05nagai/memorandum/language/english_speaking.md

         * to spend less, do less, or use less of something
         * the government has announced plans to cut back on defence spending by 10 percent next year
         * if excercise is causing you pain, you should cut back
+    * cutoff
+        * limit
+        * road
+        * stop
+        * trousers
+    * cut off
+    * cut out
+        * stop working
+            * If an engine, machine, or piece of equipment cuts out, it suddenly stops working
+            * One of the plane's engines cut out, so they had to land with only one.
+    * cut sb out
+        * to not allow someone to share something or be included in something
+        * They cut me out of the conversation.
+    * cut out
+        * remove
+            * to remove sth or form a spahe by cutting, usually from paper or cloth
+            * she cut out his picture from the magazine
+        * to stop eating
+            * to stop eating or drinking sth, usually to improve your health
 * shorthand
     * a system of fast writing that uses lines and simple signs to represent words and phrases
     * The conversations were taken down in shorthand by a secretary